deadlyvipers/dojo_rules/introduction.md

-On my way to becoming a GitHub Master
+On my way to becoming a GitHub Master.
+My favourite code school path are the Electives.